Getdeck/Getdeck.github.io/docs/overview/writing-deckfile.md

 so they can work in that context.

 ## Where to Place the Deckfiles?
-It's completely up to the team to decided where to store the Deckfile.
+It's completely up to the team to decide where to store the Deckfile.

 If you are using a _monorepo_ for the Kubernetes manifests, you may place the Deckfile there two.

 If the Kubernetes workload manifests are distributed across the application repositories, you may find a central HTTP server to place the Deckfile.
 It is not recommended distributing a copy of a central Deckfile across the application repositories.
-In case these Deckfiles require adjustments for each service your are free to place the Deckfile beside your application code.
+In case these Deckfiles need adjustments for each service, you are free to place the Deckfile beside your application code.